fluencelabs/fRPC-Substrate/hacking_frpc.md

 * run the gateway
 * use the gateway url in your web3 sdk's HTTP transport config

-### Services Already Implemented
+### Service Already Implemented

 fRPC Substrate comes with one service comprised of two modules, which you cna find in the [wasm-modules]("./wasm-modules/") directory.
-The service is called 'eth_rpc' and the included modules are a [curl_adpater]("./../wasm-modules/curl-adapter") and ["eth_rpc]("./../wasm-modules/eth-rpc").
+The service is called 'eth_rpc' and the included modules are a [curl_adapater]("./../wasm-modules/curl-adapter") and ["eth_rpc]("./../wasm-modules/eth-rpc").
 The *curl_apadter* modules is a generic module allowing access a peer's curl binary, if permissioned by the peer, and exposes the *curl_request* function.
-Any modules requiring curl access may use the curl_adapter modules via [FFI linking]() and make curl calls with the *curl_request* function.
+Any modules requiring curl access may use the curl_adapter modules via [FFI linking](https://doc.rust-lang.org/nomicon/ffi.html) and make curl calls with the *curl_request* function.

-The *eth_rpc* module ...

-For all things Wasm, see the [Marine book](https://fluence.dev/docs/marine-book/introduction)

-Our *eth-rpc* service, once available on peers of the Fluence p2p network, essentially allows us to call one or more RPC endpoints using Aqua for choreograpy and composition of services.
+The *eth_rpc* module manages the json-rpc requests and responses initiated and consumed by Aqua scripts.
+Once available on peers of the Fluence p2p network, the *eth-rpc* services, aka RPC endpoint adapter, allows us to call one or more RPC endpoints using Aqua for choreography and composition of services.

-Use `fluence build` in the root dir to build the Fluence project.
+Before you cna deploy your service, use `fluence build` in the root dir to compile each module's Rust code to wasm32-wasi output:

 ```bash
 fluence build